Gruffudd Vychan: Later life and execution

 This was still a time when any discussion of Welsh independence or pretensions of royal title were extremely dangerous occupations.

-However, by virtue of his ancient pedigree and local connections as time went on his rise in stature became increasingly apparent and probably fearing a "second Glyndŵr" the local English lord allowed him no quarter.
+However, by virtue of his ancient pedigree and local connections, as time went on, his rise in stature became increasingly apparent, and probably fearing a "second Glyndŵr," the local English lord allowed him no quarter.

-On 10 August 1443, at Caus Castle Sir Gruffydd pierced with a lance the heart of his master, Sir Christopher Talbot (1419–1443), son of John Talbot, 1st Earl of Shrewsbury, and the champion tilter of England.
+On 10 August 1443, at Caus Castle, Sir Gruffydd pierced with a lance the heart of his master, Sir Christopher Talbot (1419–1443), son of John Talbot, 1st Earl of Shrewsbury, and the champion tilter of England.
 It is not known whether the blow was struck by accident or design.
-He was outlawed and a reward of 500 marks (£333 6s 8d) offered for his capture, as the death of the young knight was not regarded as an accident.
+He was outlawed, and a reward of 500 marks (£333 6s 8d) was offered for his capture, as the death of the young knight was not regarded as an accident.
 For the next four years, Sir Gruffydd remained at large as an outlaw.

-A year later on 18 July 1444, his estates and those of his eldest son, Reynold, and nephew David Lloyd, were made over to John Sutton, 1st Baron Dudley.
+A year later, on 18 July 1444, his estates and those of his eldest son, Reynold, and nephew David Lloyd, were made over to John Sutton, 1st Baron Dudley.
 In April 1447, a general pardon was issued for those involved in the affair, but Sir Gruffydd was excluded from it.

 Vychan was summarily executed by Henry Grey, 2nd Earl of Tankerville at Powis Castle in 1447, in violation of a safe conduct given.
 It is not known whether Vychan was suspected of Yorkist sympathies, whether it was in retribution for the death of Sir Christopher Talbot at Sir Gruffydd's hand, or whether he wished to eliminate Vychan's claim to Powis.